dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 The user will be unable to access the targeted application if the minimum requirements through the app protection policy are not met at the 3 different levels mentioned above.
 At this point, the user may either remove their account (for multi-identity applications), close the application and/or update their OS or application version to meet the requirement.

 Furthermore, you can also configure additional settings through the Admin Console to provide a non-blocking notification that recommends an OS or application upgrade.
 This notification can be closed and the application may be used as normal.

-### New allow/block list for the Managed Browser <!--682960-->

-You can configure the allow/block list of domains and URLs for the Managed Browser with the Intune Application Configuration settings in the Azure portal.
-This can be configured for the Managed Browser regardless of whether it is being used on a managed or unmanaged device.

-### Define app-specific PIN for Android for Work devices <!--728976-->

-Android 7.0 and above devices with a work profile managed as an Android for Work device lets you define a passcode policy that only applies to apps in the work profile.
-Options include:

-- Define just a device-wide passcode policy - This is the passcode that the end user must use to unlock their entire device
-- Define just a work profile passcode policy - end users will be prompted to enter a passcode whenever any app in the work profile is opened.
-- Define both a device and and work profile policy - IT has the choice to define both a device passcode policy and a work profile passcode policy at differing strengths (eg, a 4 digit PIN to unlock the device, but a 6 digit PIN to open any work app)

->[!NOTE]
-> This is only available on Android 7.0 and above.
-By default, the end user has the option to use the two separately defined PINs or they can elect to combine the two defined PINs into the strongest of the two.

-### Apple School Manager (ASM) support <!--748864-->

-Intune supports use of Apple School Manager (ASM) in place of Apple Device Enrollment Program to provide out-of-box enrollment of iOS devices.
-ASM onboarding is required to use the Classroom app for Shared iPads, and is required to enable syncing data from ASM to Azure Active Directory via Microsoft School Data Sync (SDS).

-### Shared iPad support <!--770395, 1044681 -->

-Intune supports configuring Shared iPad mode in the enrollment profile for Apple's Device Enrollment Program or Apple School Manager.
-This setting lets multiple managed Apple IDs to sign into the same device.

-We've also expanded the support for managing the iOS Classroom app to include students who log into shared iPads using their managed Apple ID.

-### New Windows device restriction settings <!--978585-->

-We've added to settings to the Windows device restriction profile that control features like wireless displays, device discovery, task switching, and SIM card error messages.

-### Manage password and other Android for Work settings <!--1102534-->

-We’ve added a new Android for Work device restriction policy that lets you manage password and work profile settings on Android for Work devices.

-### Office 365 ProPlus app available for Windows 10 devices <!--1121362-->

-The new Office 365 ProPlus app type makes it easy for you to assign Office 365 ProPlus apps to devices that you manage which run Windows 10.
-Additionally, you can also install Microsoft Project, and Microsoft Visio, if you own licenses for them.
-The apps you want are bundled together and appear as one app in the list of apps in the Intune console.

 ### See also
 See [What’s New in Microsoft Intune](whats-new-in-microsoft-intune.md) for details on recent developments.